innolitics/rdm/rdm/init_files/documents/software_plan.md

 - considers the risks defined in the Risk Assessment [[62366-1:5.6]].

 {% if system.usability_process.is_used %}

 ## User Interface Evaluation

 **Input** SDS

 When the user interface is changed, re-visit the user interface evaluation and ensure that new user errors and hazards are addressed [[62366-1:5.9]].

-Establish a plan for formative and summative evaluations of the user interface [[62366-1:5.7]].
-For each evaluation, include the:
-- methods being used
+{# TODO: Ensure the formative evaluation from the [Detailed Design](#Detailed Design) is completed before proceeding to the summative evaluation #}

-- part of the user interface being evaluated
+The summative evaluation of the user interface should follow the plan outlined in the SDS and include:
-- when the evaluations will be performed during the engineering process [[62366-1:5.7.2]]

-*summative evaluation only*

 - whether the information for safety is perceivable, understandable and supports correct use of the medical device
-- availability of the accompanying documentation and provision of training during the summative evaluation{% if system.usability_process.contains_usability_testing %}
+- availability of the accompanying documentation (including IFU) and provision of training during the summative evaluation{% if system.usability_process.contains_usability_testing %}
-- the test environment, conditions of use, and a rationale for how the usability tests are adequately representative of the actual conditions of use
+- the test environment, conditions of use, and a rationale for how the usability tests were adequately representative of the actual conditions of use
 - the method of collecting data during the usability test for the subsequent analysis of observed use errors
 - the involvement of the representative intended users and user profile(s)
 - the test environment and other conditions of use, based on the use specification
-- whether accompanying documentation or device specific training is provided during the test
+- whether accompanying documentation or device specific training was provided during the test
 - the minimum elapsed time between the training and the beginning of the test [[62366-1:5.7]].
 {% endif %}.

+Finally, end the report with a discussion of the overall compliance of the results acquired from the tests.
+Results can be (a) compliant, (b) partially compliant, or (c) not compliant.

-**Output** User interface evaluation plan
+**Output** Summative user interface evaluation

 **Verification:** Ensure interface evaluation:
 - can justify the evaluations produce objective evidence